PillowFishSticks/My-Resume/README.md

 **Introdcution**
 - Below the navbar is a circular profile picture and next to that is a description of the site owner.
-- Below the description are threee buttons 'My Skills', 'My Work', and 'My Contact'.
+- Below the description are three buttons 'My Skills', 'My Work', and 'My Contact'.
-- 'My Skills' take you to the Resume page.
+- 'My Skills' takes you to the Resume page.
-- 'My Work' take you to the Projects page.
+- 'My Work' takes you to the Projects page.
 - 'My Contact' takes you to the Contact page.

 **Three reasons to hire**
-- Below the three buttons aree three blocks containing 'Skills', 'Best Practice', and 'Experience'.
+- Below the three buttons are three blocks containing 'Skills', 'Best Practice', and 'Experience'.
-- 'Skills' includes the diffrent languages the site owner is proficient in.
+- 'Skills' includes the different languages the site owner is proficient in.
 - 'Best practice' includes coding best practices by the site owner.
 - 'Experience' provides a very brief summary of the site owners work experience.